RaeStichter/readme-generator/Develop/README.md

 ### Contributing
 _____________________________
-fghdfghjdghj
+sfghsfgh

 ### Questions
 _____________________________

-  Please click on the link provided to access the author's [Github](http://github.com/dghjdghj).
+  Please click on the link provided to access the author's [Github](http://github.com/fghsfgh).

-  Further questions can be directed the the author's email address: dghjdghj.
+  Further questions can be directed the the author's email address: sfghsfgh.